nodejs/node/doc/guides/contributing/pull-requests.md

 **Important:** The `git push --force-with-lease` command is one of the few ways to delete history in `git`.
 Before you use it, make sure you understand the risks.
-If in doubt, you can always ask for guidance in the Pull Request or on [IRC in the #node-dev channel][].
+If in doubt, you can always ask for guidance in the Pull Request.

 If you happen to make a mistake in any of your commits, do not worry.
 You can amend the last commit (for example if you want to change the commit log).